Daymorelah/RideMyWay/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/7b39a3c4a60595176942/test_coverage)](https://codeclimate.com/github/Daymorelah/RideMyWay/test_coverage)

 # RideMyWay
-Ride-my-way App is a carpooling application that provides drivers with the ability to create ride offers and passengers can join available ride offers.
+Ride-my-way App is a carpooling application that provides users with the ability to create ride offers and can also join available ride offers of their friends.

 Features:
 - User can signup and signin to the application
-- Drivers can create ride offers
+- Users can create ride offers
-- Passengers can view all available ride offers
+- Users can view all available ride-offers
-- Passengers can see the details of a ride and request to join the ride
+- Users can view the details of a ride-offer created by their friends
+- Users can send requests to join a ride-offer belonging to only a friend on the app
-- Drivers can view the requests to the ride offers they created
+- Users can view the requests to the ride-offers they created
-- Drivers can either accept or reject a ride request
+- Users can either accept or reject a ride request
+- Users can send friend requests to other users so that they can become friends
+- A user can either accept or reject a friend request
+- A user can either accept or reject a request to a ride created by the user
+- The number of available seats for a ride-offer determines the number of requests a ride-offer can get at every point in time.

 ## TECHNOLOGIES
 #### Client Side: